measurement-kit/measurement-kit/doc/api/nettests/net_test.md

 # HISTORY

-The `NetTest` class appeared in MeasurementKit 0.1.0.
+The `NetTest` class appeared in MeasurementKit 0.1.0 in the `common` namespace.
+It was moved in the `nettests` namespace in 0.4.0.